wonsunahn/CS1632_PittEdu/README.md

 I want each member in the group to work on this individually and that is why I created individual repositories in GitHub Classroom.
-Practically, there is only one single file that you will be modifying the Selenium IDE (.side) project file, or the RedditCatsTest.java file.
+Practically, there is only one single file that you will be modifying the Selenium IDE (.side) project file, or the PittEduTest.java file.
 And it would be difficult for both of you to work on that single file.
 Parallel modifications would result in frequent merge conflicts.
 When both of you are done, compare your work and submit one finalized version to GradeScope.